RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 * Next, I labeled the back of each ESC switch with its corresponding ESC number.
 I did not want to go through the disassembly step again!
 The Brother P-Touch label maker was perfect for this step.
 * Finally, I followed the ESC calibration steps _while ignoring the behavior of the motors_.
 For example, turning on ESC1 caused the motors connected to ESC1 (port) _and_ ESC2 (vertical) to spin.
 I ignored the motors while plowing through OpenROV's written calibration steps.

-{% imgcap middle /images/openrov_calibration_sliders.jpg Click "Diagnostics" from the OpenROV cockpit. %}
+{% imgcap right /images/openrov_calibration_sliders.jpg Click "Diagnostics" from the OpenROV cockpit. %}
 ###Modified Calibration Steps
 Here are the OpenROV calibration steps, with slight tweaks based on my personal experience.